top of page

 From that trade you are aiming to make 100 pips with a maximum allowable loss of 50 pips.

-To calculate a risk to reward ratio for this trade, you simply should divide a potential gain by a potential loss:
+To calculate a reward to risk ratio for this trade, you simply should divide a potential gain by a potential loss:

 R/R ratio = 100 / 50 = 2

-In that particular example, risk to reward ratio equals 2 meaning that potential gain outperform a potential loss by 2.
+In that particular example, reward to risk ratio equals 2 meaning that potential gain outperform a potential loss by 2.

 Let's take another example.